opensearch-project/opensearch-api-specification/CLIENT_GENERATOR_GUIDE.md

 ## Global Parameters
 All operations in the spec contain a set of parameters that are common across all operations.
 These parameters are denoted with `x-global: true` vendor extension.
 The generated clients should find a way to DRY these parameters.

-## Parameter Default Values
+## Default Parameter Values
-Parameters can have default values either through its schema or the `x-default` vendor extension.
-When both are present, the `x-default` value takes precedence.
+Parameters can have default values either through schema or the `x-default` vendor extension.
+When both are present, `x-default` will takes precedence.